 We certainly see this broader pattern at work in the United States during the First World War, when wartime rhetoric disparaged profit-seeking in favor of patriotism.
 During this conflict, wealthy industrialists who were too old to serve in uniform agreed to serve in the public sector as “Dollar A Year Men,” while wealthy investors were implored to invest in low-yield government securities during war bond drives.
 In other words, the pursuit of economic self-interest was to suspended for the duration of hostilities.
-In discussing the popularity of the service ideal in American society in this era, David M. Kennedy notes that “few words were so widely bruited in American society in the World War I era as ‘service’… the wide currency of the term ‘service’ reflected the… historical phase through which American society was then passing…”.
+In discussing the popularity of the service ideal in this era of American society, David M. Kennedy noted that “few words were so widely bruited in American society in the World War I era as ‘service’… the wide currency of the term ‘service’ reflected the… historical phase through which American society was then passing…”.
 Contemporaries ranging from Walter Lippman to Herbert Hoover believed that the country was “negotiating a passage between individualistic and collective era”.

-While US battlefield casualties in the First World War were relatively light, the economic impact of the war was significant.
+While U.S. battlefield casualties in the First World War were relatively light, the economic impact of the war was significant.
 The transformative impact of the Great War on American business helps to explain why Berle and Means discuss this conflict frequently in a book published fourteen years after the armistice.
 Furthermore, the war years witnessed Dodge v Ford Motor Company, in which Ford’s shareholders sued the industrialist on the grounds of insufficient dividends.
 This court case, which was discussed in the book, prompted widespread reflection about whether the non-shareholder stakeholders had a moral claim to the share of the profits made by corporations.
-Henry Ford had attempted to run his company in keeping with a variant of a stakeholder theory of corporate governance, albeit one that saw no role for organized labor, but the courts ruled that this was a breach of Ford’s fiduciary duty to his shareholders.
+Henry Ford had attempted to run his company in keeping with a variant of a stakeholder theory of corporate governance, albeit one that saw no role for organized labor.
+Nevertheless, the courts ruled that this practice was a breach of Ford’s fiduciary duty to his shareholders.

 The Declining Influence of the Berle-Means Vision of Business Leadership as Public Service after 1970

 Berle and Means were calling on top managers to selflessly disregard their pecuniary interests and those of shareholders so that they could serve a wider range of stakeholders, including workers, consumers, and, crucially, the nation-state.
 Berle and Means outlined a vision of corporate governance in which business executives behaved like the army officers who risk life and limb not for profit but to serve the national interest.
-The book by Berle and Means went through many US editions in the postwar period and it also influenced thinking in other countries via its translations into German, French, Japanese, Italian and other languages.
+The book by Berle and Means went through many U.S. editions in the postwar period and it also influenced thinking in other countries via its translations into German, French, Japanese, Italian and other languages.
 Moreover, Berle and Means’s vision of business executives who were motivated by public service rather than simple profit maximization was echoed by other popular business books of the postwar era, such as the 1958 bestseller The Capitalist Manifesto by Louis Kelso and Mortimer Adler, as well as Howard Bowen’s 1953 book The Social Responsibilities of the Businessman and Morrell Heald’s The Social Responsibilities of Business, Company, and Community, 1900-1960.